CComps/CComps/README.md

 - 👋 Hi, I’m @CComps
 - 👀 I’m interested in python.
-- 🌱 I’m currently learning Python and I like virtual assistances and artificial inteligent.
+- 🌱 I’m intrested in virtual assistants and artificial inteligents.

 <!---
 CComps/CComps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.